 Minimum Price As set out above.
-This is the Minimum Price that we are obliged to pay under this MSA if you supply Premium quality Milk.
+This is the Minimum Price that we are obliged to this MSA if you supply Premium quality Milk.
 Less deductions Quality Your Minimum Price will be discounted if you do not supply Premium quality Milk.
 Refer to Chapter 5 of the Supplier Handbook.
-Other charges SDA may charge daily collection charges and minimum collection charges in

-SDA may charge daily collection charges and minimum collection charges in certain circumstances.
+Other charges SDA may charge daily collection charges and minimum collection charges in certain circumstances.
 Refer to clause 7.1 of the General Terms below.

-Plus your Minimum Price may be increased by: Step-ups SDA will perform milk price reviews from time to time during the Supply Period.
+Diverse Minimum Duice way he ingressed by in certain circumstances.
+Never to clause 7.1 of the General Terms below.
+Plus your Minimu ım Price may be increased by: Step-ups SDA will perform milk price reviews from time to time during the Supply Period.
 Any resulting increase to our Minimum Price will be announced and paid as a step-up to the Minimum Price.

-Additional Payments

-Your Minimum Price may be increased by:

 Refer to clause 4.4 of the General Terms below.

-- Productivity Payment (refer to Chapter 5 of the Supplier Handbook) - Off-Peak Payment (refer to Chapter 5 of the Supplier Handbook) - Milk quality bonus (refer to Chapter 5 of the Supplier Handbook)

-Any additional payment may be discounted if you do not supply Premium quality Milk (refer to Chapter 5 of the Supplier Handbook).

-Milk Price Commitment

-As part of SDA's commitment to paying its suppliers a market competitive milk price, SDA undertakes that the weighted average price paid to suppliers at the end of the Milk Year will be at least equivalent to the weighted average price of the other two largest milk processors in the Southern Milk Region.
+Additional Your Minimum Price may be increased by: Payments Productivity Payment (refer to Chapter 5 of the Supplier Handbook) Off-Peak Payment (refer to Chapter 5 of the Supplier Handbook) Milk quality bonus (refer to Chapter 5 of the Supplier Handbook) Any additional payment may be discounted if you do not supply Premium quality Milk (refer to Chapter 5 of the Supplier Handbook).
+Milk Price Commitment As part of SDA's commitment to paying its suppliers a market competitive milk price.
+SDA undertakes that the weighted average price paid to suppliers at the price, SDA undertakes that the weighted average price paid to suppliers at the end of the Milk Year will be at least equivalent to the weighted average price of the other two largest milk processors in the Southern Milk Region.
 Refer to clause 5 of the General Terms below.